froala/froala-reactive/README.md

 1. Remember that you must provide one or more `_on` callbacks to handle changing the froalaEditor contents, if you want use the Meteor Framework to do so.
 2. If two or more users are actively editing the same underlying state (e.g. the same property of the same document in a collection), and you have set up a contentChanged event handler, or an autosaving Froala Editor, then the content will keep changing.
 Their local caret cursor will keep resetting and jumping around.
 To avoid this, you may want to implement some kind of locking mechanism, to only one user can initiate an edit session at a time.
 To do this properly requires implementing something like Operational Transform!
+3. The Froala Editor V2 API has renamed some methods with dotted notation (e.g. [save.before](https://www.froala.com/wysiwyg-editor/v2.0/docs/events#save.before).
+This means you cannot set their values directly in a blaze template (it throws an error in the blaze compiler if you try something like `{{froalaReactive onsave.before=doSave}}`).
+Instead, you will have to create a template helper function that builds the complete context JSON object ... see the example given in the Basic section above.

 #### Acknowledgements